EVSSAR Research Grants

 What else?

-The applicant agrees to submit the results of the study to the scientific committee of the EVSSAR congress 2024 or 2025 and present it there.
+The applicant agrees to submit the results of the study to the scientific committee of the following EVSSAR congresses for presentation as an oral communication.

 Title